Getting from San Jose to Tortuguero, Costa Rica, is made easy by several modes of transport which you can take

 As with the other modes of travel, you will then have to take a boat going to Tortuguero.
 Buy your ticket at Rancho La Pavona and take either a public or private boat to reach your destination.

 4. Take a shuttle from San Jose to Tortuguero

-As long as your hotel is in close proximity to the Juan Santamaria International Airport, there is a high chance the shuttle company will be willing to pick you up from your accommodation.
+As long as your hotel is near the Juan Santamaria International Airport, there is a high chance the shuttle company will be willing to pick you up from your accommodation.

 There is a weight allowance for your baggage should you decide to go with a private shuttle, so it is best to coordinate with the transport company ahead of time.